tale-toul/OCP4baremetalIPI/README.md

 * Optionally to get more insights about the libvirt resources from an easy to use tool, run [virt manager](https://virt-manager.org/) on the localhost as explained in [Connecting to the VMs with virt-manager](#connecting-to-the-VMs-with-virt-manager).
 The configuration tasks have been executed by the ansible playbook so only the connection command needs to be run.

-* Go to the [Terraform/libvirt directory](Terraform/libvirt/README.md) and follow the instructions to create the libvirt/KVM resources on top of which the Openshift cluster will be deployed.
+* Go to the [Terraform/libvirt directory](Terraform/libvirt/README.md) and follow the instructions to create the libvirt/KVM resources.

 * Go back to the [Ansible directory](Ansible/README.md) and follow the instructions in sections [Set up KVM instances](Ansible#set-up-kvm-instances) and [Running the playbook for libvirt VMs](Ansible#running-the-playbook-for-libvirt-vms)